Home-AngularJS/angular-material-course-2-data-table-finished/README.md

 The application is visible at port 4200, but you need to use HTTPS - [https://localhost:4200](https://localhost:4200)

 This application uses a self-signed certificate, so you will need to accept it using the browser.
 If you are using Chrome, you will need to click Advanced and then choose "Proceed to localhost".

+## Angular Material Course

+This repository contains the code of the [Angular Material Course](https://angular-university.io/course/angular-material-course).

+This course repository is updated to Angular v8, and there is a  package-lock.json file available, for avoiding semantic versioning installation issues.

 # Important